stefanthoss/stefandroid-blog/_posts/2021-03-09-pfsense-secure-haproxy.md

  Overall Grade                A+
 ```

-Possible further improvements are enabling OCSP stapling but that seems to be broken in the HAProxy package on pfSense
+Possible further improvements are enabling OCSP stapling, but that seems to be broken in the HAProxy package on pfSense
 2.5.0 as of March 2021, see [pfSense bug #11135](https://redmine.pfsense.org/issues/11135).